 - 4.10 The area of safeguarded land is largely concentrated in a single location at East Washington with the inclusion of a single other small parcel of land on land South of Springwell.
-Our Client has previously suggested that it would be a more logical approach to 'pepper pot' areas of safeguarded land around the city. - 4.11 Whilst our Client welcomes the release of land South of Springwell from the Green Belt, its identification as safeguarded land stands out given that no other similar sized areas of land have been included.
-Our Client considers that it would be a logical location to extend the proposed site at HGA2 to include additional land for delivery in the plan period. - 5.0 The principle of 'Settlement Breaks' and the terms of Policy NE7 - (5.1) Does the evidence base and, in particular SD.48, support the principle and general extent of the settlement breaks? - 5.1 Our Client does not wish to comment. - (5.2) Are the provisions of Policy NE7 justified and consistent with national policy or are they too restrictive? - 5.2 Our Client does not wish to comment. - 6.0 Whether Policy NE8 is consistent with national policy.
+Our Client has previously suggested that it would be a more logical approach to 'pepper pot' areas of safeguarded land around the city. - 4.11 As stated in the response to Questions 4.1 and 4.2, if the approach to extend the allocation in Policy HGA4 is not supported, it is considered that the additional land within the control of our Client immediately north of the HGA4 allocation could offer be included as safeguarded land.

+5.0 The principle of 'Settlement Breaks' and the terms of Policy NE7

+(5.1) Does the evidence base and, in particular SD.48, support the principle and general extent of the settlement breaks?

+5.1 Our Client does not wish to comment.

+(5.2) Are the provisions of Policy NE7 justified and consistent with national policy or are they too restrictive?

+5.2 Our Client does not wish to comment.

+6.0 Whether Policy NE8 is consistent with national policy.